Goodison Park: Structural developments

-Everton F.C. celebrated the centenary of Goodison Park with a game against German club side Borussia Mönchengladbach in August 1992.
+Everton celebrated the centenary of Goodison Park with a game against German club side Borussia Mönchengladbach in August 1992.
 In addition, 200 limited edition medals were created.

 Taylor report

 Following the publication of the 1990 Taylor Report, in the wake of the Hillsborough disaster, top-flight English football grounds had to become all-seated.
-At the time three of the four sides of the ground had standing areas.
+At the time, three of the four sides of the ground had standing areas.
 The Enclosure, fronting the main stand, had already been made all-seated in time for the 1987–88 season and was given the new name of Family Enclosure.
-The Paddock, the Park End terrace and the Gwladys Street terrace, known as 'the Ground', were standing and had to be replaced.
-The fences around the perimeter of the ground fronting the terracing (which were to prevent fans, notably hooligans, running onto the pitch) were removed immediately post Hillsborough, in time for the rearranged league fixture with Liverpool.
+The Paddock, the Park End terrace and the Gwladys Street terrace, known as "the Ground", were standing and had to be replaced.
+The fences around the perimeter of the ground fronting the terracing (which were to prevent fans, notably hooligans, running onto the pitch) were removed immediately post-Hillsborough, in time for the rearranged league fixture with Liverpool.
 The Everton match versus Luton Town in May 1991 was the final time that Gwladys Street allowed standing spectators.
 Seats were installed in the Paddock, while the Lower Gwladys Street was later completely rebuilt to accommodate seating with new concrete steps.

 Everton opted to demolish the entire Park End stand in 1994 and replace it with a single-tier cantilever stand, with the assistance of a grant of £1.3 million from the Football Trust.

 Following the conversion of Goodison Park into an all-seater stadium in 1994, plans for relocation to a new site have been afoot since 1997, when then chairman Peter Johnson announced his intention to build a new 60,000-seat stadium for the club.
 At the time, no English league club had a stadium with such a high capacity.

 In January 2001, plans were drawn up to move to a 55,000-seat purpose-built arena on the site of the King's Dock in Liverpool.
 The proposed stadium would have had a retractable roof enabling it to be used for concerts and chairman Bill Kenwright had hoped to have it ready for the 2005–06 season.

 However, the plans were abandoned in April 2003 due to the club not being able to raise adequate funds.
 Following this, plans were made to move to Kirkby, just outside the city, in a joint venture with the supermarket chain Tesco.
 The scheme was greatly divisive amongst supporters and local authorities, but was rejected in late November 2009 following a decision by Secretary of State for Communities and Local Government.

 The site of Goodison Park was earmarked in 1997 and 2003 for a food store by Tesco who offered £12 million which was valued at £4 million for the site but Liverpool City Council was advised against allowing planning permission.
 The club were advised that the planning permission required would not necessarily be granted, and chose not to take the scheme further.